Iowa State vs. TCU NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Iowa State's games this season have gone over 58.5 points four of 10 times.

-- TCU and its opponents have combined to score more than 58.5 points in seven of 10 games this season.
+- Iowa State and its opponents have gone over the current 58.5-point total in four of 10 games (40%) this season.

 - Friday's total is 3.0 points lower than the two team's combined 61.5 points per game average.

-- These two squads combine to surrender 54.9 points per game, 3.6 fewer than this contest's over/under.
+- The 54.9 combined points per game that these two squads have allowed this season are 3.6 fewer than the 58.5 total in this contest.

-- The average total in Cyclones games this season is 52.3, 6.2 points fewer than Friday's total of 58.5 .
+- Cyclones games have an average total of 52.3 points this season, 6.2 fewer than Friday's over/under.

-- The 59.4 PPG average total in Horned Frogs games this season is 0.9 points more than this game's over/under.
+- The 58.5-point over/under for this game is 0.9 points below the 59.4 points per game average total in Horned Frogs games this season.

 Iowa State Stats and Trends